sundsvallai/intric/docs/development-guide.md

 The database schema is managed with SQLAlchemy and Alembic:

-1. Models are defined in `app/database/models/`
+1. Models are defined in each domain's models module
 2. Migrations are stored in `app/database/migrations/`
 3. For vector embeddings, the pgvector extension is used